Delhi airport to enforce rigorous social-distancing norms once passenger flights resume

 Additional seating arrangements will be made in check-in area for passengers near the check-in counters, security areas and near immigration points, it noted.
-Regular sanitization of high-contact surfaces, such as desks, chairs, elevators, railings, trolleys, handles, trays and baggage belts inside the terminals is being carried out even now and will continue when the airport reopens, the DIAL mentioned.
+Regular sanitization of high-contact surfaces such as desks, chairs, elevators, railings, trolleys, handles, trays and baggage belts inside the terminals is being carried out even now, and will continue when the airport reopens fully, the DIAL mentioned.

 "Apart from these, washrooms will be closed after every hour to sanitize all its surfaces," it stated.
 The DIAL will install auto-dispensing santizers in the terminals and in order to avoid crowding at check-in counters, and encourage passengers to either check-in at home or use self-check-in facility at the airport.